scality/metalk8s/charts/kube-prometheus-stack/charts/grafana/README.md

 ### Example of extraVolumeMounts

 Volume can be type persistentVolumeClaim or hostPath but not both at same time.
-If none existingClaim or hostPath argument is givent then type is emptyDir.
+If neither existingClaim or hostPath argument is given then type is emptyDir.

 ```yaml
 - extraVolumeMounts: